 Findings began to flourish, however, in 1988 when scientists discovered the endocannabinoid system, a sophisticated group of neuromodulators, receptors and signaling pathways that regulate numerous physiological processes like mood, memory, pain, appetite and movement (Pertwee, 2006).
 While cannabis contains more than 100 cannabinoids, it’s two in particular, tetrahydrocannabinol (THC) and cannabidiol (CBD), that have been found to interact with the body’s endocannabinoid system.
 THC and CBD stimulate the cannabinoid receptors, CB1 and CB2, which in turn work to regulate a myriad of neurotransmitter systems.
 CB1 receptors are located in the central nervous system (brain) and other tissues like the kidneys, liver, digestive tract, lungs and eyes.
 CB2 receptors are primarily found in tissues associated with the immune system.

 The identification of these cannabinoid receptors triggered additional studies that explored the relationship between THC and CBD and the endocannabinoid system and the regulatory role it plays in health and disease (Pacher, Batkai & Kunos, 2006) (Di Marzo, Bifulco & De Petrocellis, 2004).
-Throughout the past two decades, studies have shown that modulating the activity of the endocannabinoid system with the cannabinoids found in cannabis offer therapeutic benefits in a wide range of diseases.
+Throughout the past two decades, studies have shown that modulating the activity of the endocannabinoid system with the cannabinoids found in cannabis offer therapeutic benefits in a wide range of diseases without debilitating side effects.
 The upregulation of the endocannabinoid system with THC and CBD, for example, has shown to reduce the severity of symptoms like neuropathic pain and muscle spasms and slow the progression of diseases like multiple sclerosis, epilepsy, Parkinson’s disease, spinal cord injury, osteoporosis, glaucoma, hypertension, schizophrenia, post-traumatic stress disorder, intestinal diseases, cardiovascular diseases, mood and anxiety disorders, traumatic head injury, and even cancer (Di Marzo, Bifulco & De Petrocellis, 2004) (Pertwee, 2006) (Pacher, Batkai & Kunos, 2006).
 In addition, studies have shown that cannabis is more effective than older traditional medications like phenothiazines and antihistaminics for treating nausea and vomiting (CA).

 According to Americans for Safe Access, more than 15,000 modern peer-reviewed scientific articles exploring the pharmacology of cannabis and its cannabinoids have been published by medical journals.